Meet Our Team

 Daniel Summerour

-Guitar, Piano, Music Theory and even Skateboarding
+Guitar, Piano, Music Theory & even Skateboarding

 Daniel was originally born and raised in Marietta, GA.
 With over 20 years of experience, he began playing guitar at the young age of 10 and has kept practicing his techniques ever since.
 HIs inspiration arose from his Mother’s old CD collection where he stumbled upon an array of albums that became big inspirations for him, including Metallica’s “Master of Puppets,” Green Day’s “Dookie,” as well as Boston’s “Boston” Album.
 To this day, one of Daniel’s biggest guitar influences is Kirk Hammett from Metallica.